In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Canva will propose various post kinds for your initial design.
 Depending on the type of account you create, you’ll see template categories for social media postings, documents, presentations, marketing, events, and advertisements, as well as categories for launching your business and building your online brand.

-However, Canva enables you to accomplish all of this with a single drag-and-drop tool.
+However, Canva enables you to accomplish this with a single drag-and-drop tool.
 Additionally, it is more convenient to use and is completely free.
 There is also a low-cost paid version available for $12.95 per month.

 How Much Does Canva Cost?